-Biometric testing is a simple screening tool that can provide information about personal health.
+Biometric testing is a type of health screening that can provide information about personal health.
 These tests gather physical measurements and biometric data to assess employees’ health and get a sense of your population health.

 There are numerous types of biometrics.
 However, employers use biometric screening to gather a baseline about employee health.
 You may have even seen campaigns urging workers to “know your numbers.”
 However, it’s important to note that Biometric Screenings are not a wellness strategy.
 Some employers may also make use of employee health screenings in order to get a more holistic view on employee health.

 This quick, convenient, and noninvasive process can be completed at work or at a local health clinic, making it a popular component for workplace wellness programs.
 They allow employers to set a standard of reference for employee health, and data to assess changes over time.

 On that note, check out our free biometric screening form resource below!

 Results from biometric testing are key indicators of risk for serious health conditions.